ZayyirUlric/discordpy-dgens-bot/README.md

    - tags user after X hours
      - MMremindme "\<hours>\/\<message>\"
 2. switch
-   - switches "Mama mo mode" on and off.
+   - switches `Mama mo mode` on and off.
 Guild specific.
+   - `Mama mo mode` when on repeates the last message with `mama mo` prefixing the message.
      - MMswitch on|off
 3. print
    - prints a message in an embed